SocialLinks-IO/interpol-notices-maltego/README.md

 # How to use

-## Create transforms automatically
+## Import entities

-Import `interpol.mtz` to your Maltego
+Import Entities and Icons from `interpol.mtz` to your Maltego (thanks sinwindie!).

+Automatic congiguring of imported local transforms is a bit difficult and will be implemented later.

-## Create transforms manually
+## Create transforms (manually)

 Configure each file in transforms folder like this: